ctuning/reproduce-pamela-project/README.md

-in the [Collective Knowledge format (CK)](http://cKnowledge.org) to unify installation and execution of SLAMBench algorithms from the [EPSRC Pamela project](http://apt.cs.manchester.ac.uk/projects/PAMELA) across diverse hardware and environments, perform SW/HW co-design, crowdsource and reproduce experiments.
+in the [Collective Knowledge format (CK)](http://cKnowledge.org) to unify installation and execution of SLAMBench algorithms from the [EPSRC Pamela project](http://apt.cs.manchester.ac.uk/projects/PAMELA) across diverse hardware, environments and data sets, perform SW/HW co-design, crowdsource and reproduce experiments.

 Vision publication about how Collective Knowledge